nasa/fprime/Svc/Deframer/docs/sdd.md

 <a name="processRing"></a>
 #### 3.8.2. processRing

-Process ring does the following.
-In a bounded loop, while there is data remaining in the `m_in_ring`, do:
+In a bounded loop, while there is data remaining in `m_in_ring`, do:

 1. Call the `deframe` method of `m_protocol` on `m_in_ring`, returning a status value _S_ and the number _N_ of bytes used in deframing.